-----

 Darwin/x86

-The 19e release binaries should work on any processor supported by MacOS X (x86).
+The 19f release binaries should work on any processor supported by MacOS X (x86).
+They require 10.4 (Tiger) or later.

 Solaris/SPARC

-the 19e binaries should work with SunOS 5.5 or later (also known respectively as Solaris 2.5, Solaris 7 and later).
+The 19f binaries should work with Solaris 8 or later (also known as Solaris 2.8).
 They require an UltraSPARC processor.
 If you have an ancient SPARC machine, you can get the non-v9 version of the 18e release.
 If you have an UltraSPARC the command uname -m will say sun4u, if you have an older machine such as a SparcStation it will probably say sun4m.

 NetBSD/x86